Join us to volunteer with children and animals

 WORKING WITH THE ANIMALS

-The animals at DAKTARI are the cornerstone for the education program.
-Sadly, many of them are not able to be released but we are able to give them a second life at DAKTARI where they make a big impact.
-Many of the children who visit DAKTARI have never seen the local wildlife, but here they get to see these animals for themselves.
+The animals at DAKTARI are a big part our our education program.
+Sadly, many of the animals we have here are not able to be released but we are able to give them a second life at DAKTARI where they make a big impact.
+Many of the children who visit DAKTARI have never seen the local wildlife, but here they get to see these animals for themselves and find their love for the South African wildlife.

-Many of the animals that come to DAKTARI are injured or require special care (especially the babies!).
-That means that you may be tasked with providing medicine, first aid, or additional feeding to animals at the camp, day or night.
+Many of the animals that come to DAKTARI are injured or require special care.
+That means that you may be tasked with providing medicine, first aid or additional feeding to animals at the camp, day or night.
 If we have any new arrivals or animal releases, you will also have the opportunity to renovate or build new animal enclosures with our staff!

 It is also possible to get involved in some of our community improvement projects.
 These projects are often centered around waste management and include large litter clean-ups, painting and the installation of rubbish bins.

-We are located in the middle of the bush and so the camp is rustic, although we do our very best to make sure everyone is kept clean, comfortable, and well fed.
+We are located in the middle of the bush and so the camp is rustic, although we do our very best to make sure everyone is kept clean, comfortable, and well fed!
 You will enjoy hot showers, running water, and solar-powered lights in your traditional chalets.
-You may be sharing your chalet with up to 3 other volunteers but everyone has their own bed and space to store clothes and personal items.
+You may be sharing your chalet with up to 4 other volunteers but everyone has their own bed and space to store clothes and personal items.
 There are no plugs in the chalets but we have an allocated charging station in the bar where you can charge all of your electronic devices.
-The only items we do not allow are hair dryers and straighteners.
+The only items we do not allow are hair dryers and straighteners as they use too much of our solar power.

 At DAKTARI, everyone is served three meals a day by our experienced kitchen staff.
+We can cater to vegetarians and vegans, but gluten free people should bring their own food for the first week and can then stock up during the weekend.
+Sadly, gluten free food is too expensive for us to be able to provide it without an extra cost.
 Laundry is done for everyone each day, with the exception of Sunday, and the rooms are cleaned every day.
 Our volunteers are often pleasantly surprised at the nice conditions when they arrive.

-All arrivals and departures are on Saturdays when you will be given a tour and introduction to DAKTARI.
-We can pick you up from the Hoedspruit airport or Hoedspruit town.
-You will have Sunday to relax, catch up on rest, and study for your lessons on Monday!
+All arrivals and departures are on Saturdays.
+When you arrive, you will be given a tour and introduction to DAKTARI.
+We can pick you up from the Hoedspruit airport or Hoedspruit town (if you come in with the early shuttle).
+You will have Sunday to relax, catch up on rest and study for your lessons on Monday!

 Living and working at DAKTARI is very safe provided you respect the rules of the camp.